ralusek/streamie/README.md

 nsa.suspects.retrieveDossiers([person1.id, person2.id, person3.id]);
 ```

-You'll notice that we are expected to pass in an *array* of person ids to this method.
+You'll notice that we are expected to pass in an **array** of person ids to this method.
 The reason this works this way is because what happens when we call this function is that an NSA government bureacrat receives a phone call, and they telegraph the pentagon, where somebody gets up and pulls out a physical dossier on a terrorist.
-They then take a picture of the documents on a government camera that was built in the 70s for 3 billion dollars, have the pictures processed in a darkroom by a man with the highest possible security clearance, who then sends the processed photographs in a pneumatic tube back to the NSA, where we a clerk transcribes the text from the photo and responds to the api call.
+They then take a picture of the documents on a government camera that was built in the 70s for 3 billion dollars, have the pictures processed in a darkroom by a man with the highest possible security clearance, who then sends the processed photographs in a pneumatic tube back to the NSA, where a clerk transcribes the text from the photo and responds to the api call.
 Naturally, this whole process takes quite a bit of time, so it's much easier for us to send up a batch of around 100 people at a time so that multiple dossiers can be processed simultaneously.

 So for this next call, we'll want to perform effectively the opposite of the `flatten` we did in the previous step, and instead provide a `batchSize` of `100` to allow the filtered people to pool together for the next api call.